 How To Make Pioneer Woman Strawberry Pretzel Salad

-- Assemble the first layers: Gently fold the whipped cream into the cream cheese mixture.
-Spread this filling evenly over the completely cooled pretzel crust.
-Chill in the refrigerator for at least 1 hour, until firm.
+- 4. Assemble the base layers: Gently fold the whipped cream into the cream cheese mixture using a spatula.
+Spread this filling over the cold pretzel crust, making sure to push the cream all the way to the edges of the dish to create a seal.
+Chill in the fridge for at least 1 hour.

-- Finish and chill: Carefully spoon the partially set strawberry mixture over the firm cream cheese layer.
-Chill the entire dish for at least 2 more hours, or overnight, until the gelatin is completely set.
+- 7. Finish and chill: Carefully spoon the thickened strawberry mixture over the firm cream cheese layer.
+Put the whole dish back into the refrigerator for at least 2 more hours, or overnight, until the top is completely set and doesn’t jiggle.

 Recipe Tips